 And, of course, the food has been fan-freakin’-tastic everywhere we have gone.
 The same goes for the wines.
 I used to be such a wine snob.
 In the US, I would look at the wine list and sometimes not even have wine if there wasn’t anything that looked good.
-Here, the house wine is fine!
-They are nearly all good if not excellent.
+Here, the house wine is fine.
+They are nearly all good, and many are excellent.

 As for the Portuguese bureaucracy, we have been extremely fortunate.
 At our visa renewal appointment, we only had to wait about 15 minutes.
 When we went to finanças (Portuguese IRS) to register after getting our resident visa cards, we waited five minutes tops.
 Incrível!
 So far, so good.